 - Nausea or Vomiting

-- Early refills on prescriptions
+- Attempts to obtain early refills on prescriptions

-- Changes to performance at work
+- Changes in performance at work

 - Loss of interest in Family life and other personal obligations